TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-Now that we have seen in detail how the website works, we proceed to intercept with Burp Suite the request of the /QRGenerator and when we send it we see in the response the raw base64 encoded image:
+Now that we have seen in detail how the website works, we proceed to `intercept with Burp Suite` the request of the `/QRGenerator` and when we send it we see in the response the `raw base64 encoded image`:

 <br />